emedez/schemanizer/README.md

 Copy schemanizerproj/schemanizerproj/local_settings.py.sample to schemanizerproj/schemanizerproj/local_settings.py

-Edit the contents of local_settings.py and set the correct values.
+Edit the contents of local_settings.py and set the correct values for settings.

 Initial Data
 ------------